 During her 14-year career in the U.S. Foreign Service, Ms. Montgomery also served at the U.S. embassies in Riga, Sarajevo, and Kabul and at the U.S. Consulate General in Dubai.

 Ms. Montgomery is a non-resident fellow in the foreign policy program at the Brookings Institution, where her work focuses on Central and Eastern Europe and the Western Balkans.
 She is a frequent commentator on U.S. foreign affairs, as well as European trade and politics.
-She has been interviewed by National Public Radio, POLITICO, and The Wall Street Journal, among others.
+She has been interviewed by NPR, POLITICO, and The Wall Street Journal, among others.

 Ms. Montgomery earned an M.P.A. in International Relations from the Woodrow Wilson School at Princeton University and holds a B.A. in Political Science and History from Stanford University.
 She is a recipient of the Thomas R. Pickering Foreign Affairs Fellowship, a graduate of MIT’s Seminar XXI program, and a term member of the Council on Foreign Relations.
 Ms. Montgomery speaks French, Russian, and Serbo-Croatian.